Skip to main content

 Index Modes

 Shallow Mode extracts only filesystem metadata (name, size, dates).
 Completes in under 500ms for typical directories.
-Perfect for responsive UI navigation.
-Content Mode adds cryptographic hashing to identify files by content.
+Content Mode adds BLAKE3 hashing to identify files by content.
 Enables deduplication and content tracking.
-Moderate performance impact.
-Deep Mode performs full analysis including thumbnails and media metadata extraction.
-Best for photo and video libraries.
+Deep Mode performs full analysis including file type identification and metadata extraction.
+Triggers thumbnail generation for images and videos.

 Index Scopes